-A model of the certificate of conformity is given in Annex 6 4 to this Regulation.
+A model of the certificate of conformity is given in Annex4 to this Regulation.

 4.11.
-When an immobilizer, approved to this Regulation as a separate technical unit, is installed in a vehicle submitted for approval to this Regulation, tests required to be passed by an immobilizer in order to obtain approval to this Regulation shall not be repeated.
+When an immobilizer, approved to this Regulation [or UN Regulation No. 116 supplement 7 to the original version, or UN Regulation No. 97 supplement 8 to the 01 series of amendments] as a separate technical unit, is installed in a vehicle submitted for approval to this Regulation, tests required to be passed by an immobilizer in order to obtain approval to this Regulation shall not be repeated.

 5. Specifications